OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Assign_Roles.md

 The desired role within a course is then queried when the new member is entered.

 **Assignment of roles to course owners**<br>
-A person with author rights (= system role "Author"), who creates a course, is automatically the owner of this course (course role "Owner").
+A person with author rights (= organisation role "Author"), who creates a course, is automatically the owner of this course (course role "Owner").
 If desired, other people can then be made co-owners.

 **Changing the roles of course members**<br>
 For members of a course, the role can be changed under<br>